-Harvard Medical School (Cambridge, MA)
+Harvard Medical School Requirements, Tuition and Housing

 Harvard Medical School is a prestigious institution known for its top-notch medical programs and cutting-edge research.
 With rigorous admissions requirements and thriving student life, it’s no wonder that HMS produces some of the best medical professionals in the world.

 Harvard Medical School (HMS) is a prestigious medical school located in Cambridge, Massachusetts, and is one of the oldest medical schools in the United States.
 It was founded in 1782 and is part of Harvard University.
 HMS is accredited by the Liaison Committee on Medical Education (LCME), the accrediting body for medical education programs leading to an MD degree in the United States and Canada.

 Graduates of HMS have gone on to become leaders in the field of medicine, including Nobel laureates, heads of state, and industry leaders.
 After completing their studies at HMS, students have a wide range of options available to them, including pursuing post-graduate research or residency programs, or embarking on a career in the medical field.

 HMS offers several medical programs, including the traditional Doctor of Medicine (MD) program, a joint MD-PhD program, and a Master of Medical Sciences in Immunology (MMSc).
 The MD program provides students with a comprehensive education in the medical sciences and emphasizes critical thinking, problem-solving, and hands-on clinical experience.

 HMS has state-of-the-art facilities, including the Harvard Medical School Quad, which houses four research buildings and the Tosteson Medical Education Center.
 The Tosteson Medical Education Center is a modern facility that includes lecture halls, clinical skills labs, and simulation labs, providing students with a comprehensive learning experience.